-The Neurorobotics Platform will offer scientists and technology developers a software and hardware infrastructure allowing them to connect pre-validated brain models to detailed simulations of robot bodies and environments and to use the resulting neurorobotic systems in in silico experiments and technology development.
+The Neurorobotics Platform offers scientists and technology developers a software and hardware infrastructure that allows them to connect pre-validated brain models to detailed simulations of robot bodies and environments, and to use the resulting neurorobotic systems in in silico experiments and technology development.

-The goal for the ramp-up phase will be to develop the Neurorobotics Platform version 1 which will allow researchers to design and run simple experiments in cognitive neuroscience using simulated robots and simulated environments linked to simplified versions of HBP brain models.
-The Neurorobotics Platform will include a Robot Designer, an Environment Builder, and a Closed-Loop engine, as well as the Neurorobotics Platform host facility.
+The goal for the Ramp-Up Phase was to develop the first version of the Neurorobotics Platform.
+This allows researchers to design and run simple experiments in cognitive neuroscience using simulated robots and simulated environments linked to simplified versions of HBP brain models.
+The Neurorobotics Platform includes a Robot Designer, an Environment Builder, and a Closed-Loop engine, as well as the Neurorobotics Platform host facility.

 For more information please visit the Neurorobotics webpage.

 A key goal of the Human Brain Project is to construct realistic simulations of the human brain – this will require molecular and cellular information and from that we will be able to model and understand biological and medical processes.
 In addition, we will be able to use that information to design and implement new kinds of computers and robotics.